morethanwordss/Algorithm/Algebra/Fundamentals/4. Linear Diophantine Equation/README.md

 - Finding one solution
 - Finding all solution
 - Finding the number of solutions and the solutions themselves in a given interval
-- finding a solution with minimum value of `x + y`
+- Finding a solution with minimum value of `x + y`
 ## Analysis
 >> If a == 0 and b == 0
 <pre>